2021 French Open women's singles draw, results - Tennis

-Defending champion Iga Swiatek is the French Open favorite after the world’s top three players are all out of the draw before the third round, none having lost a completed match.
+Defending champion Iga Swiatek is the French Open favorite after the world’s top three players were all out of the draw before the third round, none having lost a completed match.

 Ash Barty, the top seed and 2019 champion, retired during her second-round match with a hip injury.